JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 image-credit:
 ---

+My family and I are Disney fanatics, as all our close friend and family already know.
+Interventions are futile, we have consumed the Mouse's Kool-Aid, and we are not turning back.

-My family and I just returned from our fifth trip to see The Mouse in the last 3 years, for a total of 45 days in the park, not including trips as a kid.
-We have 3 more trips planned in the next 12 months.
-I also spent one day at Disney Paris last August, unfortunately I was there without my family.
-We are now annual pass-holders, members of the Disney Vacation Club (DVC), and the de-facto Disney experts of our friends and family.
+We are annual pass-holders, members of the Disney Vacation Club (DVC), and the de-facto Disney experts of our social group.
 We even bought some Disney stock.

-There are plenty of folks that have spent way more time at Disney, and these answers are based on my experiences at the parks with my family.
-Below are the questions most frequently asked of me by friends and family that are planning a trip to Walt Disney World in Orlando, Florida.
+There are plenty of folks that have spent way more time at Disney Parks, and these answers are based on my experiences at the parks with my family.
+We spend the majority of our vacation time at Walt Disney World in Orlando, Florida, however, I have also visited Disneyland and Disney Paris.

+Below are the questions most frequently asked of me by friends and family that are planning a trip to Walt Disney World.

 ## Why do you keep going to Walt Disney World?